dalu547/Weatherreport/README.md

  * Base components (Like BaseActivity,BaseViewModel,BaseRepository...)
    [We have only one Activity so i didn't add that]

-Note: Added one testcase in unit-testing part to verify whether API is working or not.
+Note: Added one testcase in unit-testing part to verify whether API is working or not.[Attached screenshot]

 ### Screenshots